 In the intermediate interval, groundwater flow paths are a product of fracture density and orientation.
 In this interval, groundwater movement occurs primarily in permeable fractures that are poorly connected.
-In the Knox Aquifer, a few cavity systems and fractures control groundwater movement in this zone, but in the aquitards, the bulk of flow is through fractures along which permeability may be increased by weathering.
+In the Knox Aquifer, a few cavity systems and fractures control groundwater movement in this zone, but in the aquitards, the bulk of flow is through fractures, along which permeability may be increased by weathering.

 The deep interval of the saturated zone is delineated by a change to a Na-Cl water type.
 Hydrologically active fractures in the deep interval are significantly fewer in number and shorter in length than in the other intervals, and the spacing is greater.
-Wells finished in the deep interval of the ORR aquitards typically yield less than 0.3 gal/min (1.1 L/min) and thus are barely adequate for water supply.
+Wells finished in the deep interval of the ORR aquitards typically yield less than 1.1 L/min (0.3 gal/min) and thus are barely adequate for water supply.

-In the aguitards, saline water characterized by total dissolved solids ranging up to 275,000 mg/L and chlorides generally in excess of 50,000 mg/L (ranging up to 163,000 mg/L) lies beneath the deep interval of the groundwater zone, delineating an aquiclude.
+In the aquitards, saline water characterized by total dissolved solids ranging up to 275,000 mg/L and chlorides generally in excess of 50,000 mg/L (ranging up to 163,000 mg/L) lies beneath the deep interval of the groundwater zone, delineating an aquiclude.
 Chemically, this water resembles brines typical of major sedimentary basins, which originated from an evaporating water body.
 The brines are thought to have been pushed westward and trapped by overthrusting rock during the formation of the Appalachian Mountains (approximately 250 million years ago).
 The chemistry suggests extremely long residence times (i.e., very low flow rates); however, some mixing with shallow groundwater has been observed (Nativ et al. 1997).

-The aquiclude has been encountered at depths of 400 and 800 ft (125 and 244 m) in Melton and Bethel valleys, respectively (near ORNL), and it is believed to approach 1000 ft (305 m) in portions of BCV (near the Y-12 Plant) underlain by aquitard formations.
-Depth to the aquiclude in areas of the Knox Aquifer is not known but is believed to be greater than 1200 ft (366 m); depth to the aquiclude has not been established in the vicinity of the ETTP.
+The aquiclude has been encountered at depths of 122 and 244 m (400 and 800 ft) in Melton and Bethel valleys, respectively (near ORNL), and it is believed to approach 305 m (1000 ft) in portions of BCV (near the Y-12 Plant) underlain by aquitard formations.
+Depth to the aquiclude in areas of the Knox Aquifer is not known but is believed to be greater than 366 m (1200 ft); depth to the aquiclude has not been established in the vicinity of the ETTP.